opencog/sensory/DesignNotes-F.md

 * File permissions means that some files and directories will be unaccessible.
 This is handled by having the the `FileSysStream` throw exceptions for these cases.
-A design strategy is needed for excpetion handling.
+A design strategy is needed for exception handling.
 For now, having `WriteLink` try and catch seems like an OK solution.